Syllabus, Master's level, 1BG382

-The course comprises a field course and a theory part that consists oflectures, computer simulations, calculation exercisesand seminars . .
+The course comprises a field course and a theory part in which is included lectures, computer simulations, calculation exercises, seminars and field trips.
+The introduction to Master's studies runs as a seminar series during the whole course.
+Participation in field course, excursion, seminars, computer exercises are compulsory.
 The course includes integrated communication training with feedback and self-assessment.

-The theory part is examined through a written examination and requires active participation in seminars and exercises.
-The field course is presented both in writing (project report) and orally.
-For Introduction to Master's Studies, active participation in seminars, written report and fulfiled study planning are required.
-For Alternative Introduction to Master's Studies, active participation in seminars and a written report are required.
+The theory part is examined through a written examination and requires active participation in seminars, excursions and exercises.
+The field course is presented both in writing (academic paper) and orally.
+For the introduction to Master's studies, active participation in seminars, written report and fulfiled study planning are required.

-The course can not at the same time be included with 1BG200 Ecology or 1BG040 Ecology L.
+The course can not at the same time be included with 1BG200 Ecology.

 - Reading list valid from Autumn 2024